alexbondino/paint-anything/README.md

 cd imagine-houses
 ```

-Create a folder under `web-page/backend/app` named "assets", download the SAM files (including quantized versions) from this [google drive](https://drive.google.com/drive/folders/1JVL1oGfZWsSuO4RpmSOw2UKkNObsnVtn?usp=drive_link) and unzip them into this folder.
+Create a folder under `web-page/backend/app` named "assets", download the SAM files (including ONNX decoders) from this [google drive](https://drive.google.com/drive/folders/1JVL1oGfZWsSuO4RpmSOw2UKkNObsnVtn?usp=drive_link) and unzip them into this folder.
 Your assets folder should now look like this:

 ```python
 ── assets